 Our current David, in keeping with the times, is changed.
 He is generally ineffective, powerless, often in bondage, and he is no longer pure.
 Contaminated by the subtlety of twentieth-century pollution, he - or she, I should add, because the role David serves is not dependent upon gender, as the movies Frances and Silkwood demonstrate - is most often presented as an impotent gadfly buzzing the armored flanks of the most immense and virulent Goliath imaginable.
 Such a presentation seems to be an accurate portrayal of reality, for in this era of megabucks and multinationals, what chance does an individual - even an unflawed one - have against, for instance, ITT?
-Only rarely is the protagonist of a serious novel so far above average that he can approximately be labeled a hero - Alexander Panagoulis of A Man is the example ne plus supra, but this noble recusant is quashed just the same by "the whale of evil," by the "filthy assassins who live on the alibis of law and order," by the "eternal Power that never dies."
+Only rarely is the protagonist of a serious novel so far above average that he can approximately be labeled a hero - Alexander Panagoulis of A Man is the example ne plus supra, but this noble recusant is quashed just the same by "the whale of evil," by the "filthy assassins

-In Francis Ford Coppola's The Conversation, one determined (and tarnished) individual is able to uncover a conspiracy, but his opposition means it's the most successful gangster film in the world, and part of the reason for its enormous success is its skillful exploitation of the American Dream: the Godfather epic dramatically and metaphorically tells the story of our country.
+In motion pictures as in life, bigwigs of crime are far removed from its actuality and they affect the trappings of respectability.
+The criminal and the businessman are the same in a long line of movies from Bullets or Ballots (1936), Force of Evil (1948), The Big Heat (1953) and The Big Combo (1955) on through The Killers (1964) and Point Blank (1967) to the Godfather pictures of the seventies and this decade's Thief, Rollover, and The Long Good Friday, to mention only a few representative examples.
+Some of these pictures have been extremely popular; in fact, The Godfather is the third biggest money maker in American film history, which means it's the most successful gangster film in the world, and part of the reason for its enormous success is its skillful exploitation of the American Dream: the Godfather epic dramatically and metaphorically tells the story of our country.
 "Michael is America," says director Coppola, who managed to make his conception vivid to millions of moviegoers.
 The success of The Godfather and Godfather II, claims Jack Shadoian in Dreams and Dead Ends, "lies in their intuitive grasp that there is a profound mood of uselessness in the audience that is ready to be exploited and sharpened to a point of pleasure."
 Another film critic, Eugene Rosow in Bom to Lose, states that American culture is "beset by a general and overwhelming malaise" that plays a part in its fascination with gangster films.
 Ergo, it seems, the popularity of Coppola's family-crime saga is also due to a feeling of dissatisfaction in the audience, an unarticulated frustration that I believe is a direct result of disillusionment with the Dream.
 That mainstream of America is beginning to perceive, dimly, its own insignificance in a scheme of feculent materialism.